DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Methodology

 \subsection{Problem Formulation}

-Consider an image \(\image \in \mathbb{R}^{H \times W \times C}\), where \(H\), \(W\), and \(C\) represent the height, width, and channel dimensions, and an adversarial agent equipped with a diffusion-based editing tool denoted as \(\diffusion{\cdot}\), specifically a stable diffusion inpainting model~\cite{rombach2022high} in our study, attempting a malicious edit on an image using a prompt \(\prompt\) to modify the unmasked region, where the binary mask \(\mask \in \{0,1\}^{H \times W \times C}\) designates a specific region of interest or target area, with a value of 1 corresponding to the target region and 0 indicating the background or irrelevant regions.
-Ideally, this target region can represent any meaningful part of the image, such as a human body or other sensitive objects.
-Our objective is to immunize the original image $\image$ by carefully producing a noise $\immunizationnoise$ that satisfies two key criteria: (a) $\immunizationnoise$ remains imperceptible to the user, and (b) the edited immunized image $\editedimage$ fails to accurately reflect the prompt $\prompt$ applied by the adversarial agent.
+Let \(\image \in \mathbb{R}^{H \times W \times C}\) represent an image with height \(H\), width \(W\), and \(C\) color channels.
+A malicious user using a diffusion-based editing tool, \(\diffusion{\cdot}\), attempts to maliciously edit the image based on a prompt \(\prompt\) and a binary mask \(\mask \in \{0,1\}^{H \times W \times C}\), which defines the target area for editing, with a value of 1 indicating the region of interest and 0 denotes the background or irrelevant areas.
+Ideally, this target region can represent any meaningful part of the image, such as a human body or a face.
+Our objective is to immunize the original (target) image $\image$ by carefully producing a noise $\immunizationnoise$ that satisfies two key criteria: (a) $\immunizationnoise$ remains imperceptible to the user, and (b) the edited immunized image $\editedimage$ fails to accurately reflect the prompt $\prompt$ applied by the malicious users.
 In other words, the immunized image disrupts the editing model $\diffusion{\cdot}$ such that any attempt to edit the image results in unsuccessful or unintended modifications.
-This approach ensures that current editing models cannot modify the image.
-In this study, we focus on the human subject as the target region and use diffusion inpainting as the editing method, given its particular suitability for malicious editing activities.
-Additional results for other objects and editing tools are also provided (see \ref{sec:additional_qualitative}. for more details).
+While our approach is broadly applicable to any diffusion-based editing tool, such as inpainting models and InstructPix2Pix~\citep{brooks2023instructpix2pix}, this study follows previous work~\citep{photoguard, Lo_2024_CVPR} by using inpainting as the primary editing tool for problem formulation and quantitative experiments.
+We focus on scenarios where the sensitive regions such as human body or face remains constant, with other areas considered editable, reflecting real-world malicious editing scenarios.
+Additional results for other objects and tools (e.g. InstructPix2Pix) are provided in Fig.~\ref{fig:teaser}, Fig.~\ref{fig:qual}, and in our Appendix~\ref{sec:qualitative_results}.